+We made these using an empty dish washer tablet container and an empty baby formula can.
 We wrapped them in grey wrapping paper and then used craft foam for the rest.
 I was able to find self-adhesive craft foam sheets that I used to secure the fins and the tail to the sharks and also to stick the eyes and teeth on.

 Football Valentine Box